 In 2015, Coinbase became the first licensed U.S. Bitcoin exchange.
 The approval by regulators let the exchange to expand in 24 jurisdictions in the U.S. Five years after its inception, Coinbase is now the world’s largest Bitcoin exchange serving a total of 32 countries.

-The exchange offers its services in the United States, United Kingdom, Canada, Singapore, and the following European countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+The exchange offers its services in the United States, United Kingdom, Canada, Australia, Singapore, and the following European countries: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Gibraltar, Greece, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Latvia, Jersey, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 Accepted Payment Methods